MaewenPell/TheMcGyverMaze/README.md

 Fitting done : ![Fitting done](https://i.postimg.cc/rs0FVVDJ/new-fitting.png)

-4. step - Save to overite the current tmx file in (The_maze_game/maps/map_1.tmx)
+4. step - Save to overite the current tmx file in (The_maze_game/maps/map_1.tmx) or save your new map in this folder as a different name

+5. Extra step if you have save your map with a different name :
+    1. - Open settings.py
+    1. - Change the MAP variable with the name of your map

-5. Relauch the game and enjoy you modified map ! :)
+6. Relauch the game and enjoy you modified map ! :)

 New map : ![New map](https://i.postimg.cc/02p3FznC/modified-map.png)